msncakma/msnAirDrop/README.md

 # 🎁 MsnAirDrop v1.0.0 - Advanced AirDrop System

-Hey there! 👋 Welcome to MsnAirDrop, a feature-rich and exciting AirDrop plugin for Paper/Spigot servers. # 🎁 MsnAirDrop v1.0.0 - Advanced AirDrop System

 Hey there! 👋 Welcome to MsnAirDrop, a feature-rich and exciting AirDrop plugin for Paper/Spigot servers.
 Create thrilling events where players compete for valuable rewards while tracking their statistics!

 ## ✨ Features